Over the last 20 years, the performance gap between the FTSE 250 and FTSE 100 has been enormous.

 FTSE 250 forecast beyond 2018: The future still looks bright

-In the long-run we’re all dead, but in the next decade I hope most of us will still be around so a forecast to 2027 seems like a good idea.
+In the long run, we’re all dead, but in the next decade, I hope most of us will still be around so a forecast for 2027 seems like a good idea.

 I’ll use the same assumptions as above, i.e. that cyclically adjusted earnings grow by 5% each year and that CAPE closes the gap to “fair value” by half each year.

 In that scenario, by 2027 we’d end up with FTSE 250 cyclically adjusted earnings of 1,261 and an “expected” CAPE ratio which has reverted all the way back to its fair value of 20.